Chamber Music Compositions

 Chamber Music Excerpts

-Some pieces (or movements from larger works) represent an organic synergy of Brazilian forms, contemporary contrapuntal writing and extended jazz harmonies.
+Some pieces (or single movement from a largar works) represent an organic synergy of Brazilian forms, contemporary contrapuntal writing and extended jazz harmonies.

-Choro Sinfônia, ChoroBop, Choro Ricercare, and Sinceramente are based in the Brazilian choro tradition, while Trio Nordestino for Marimba, Violoncello and Guitar is rooted in the seminal baião from Brazil's northeast.
-The String Quartet "O Campeão" dedicated to Brazilian master musician Hermeto Pascoal is featured in the first four excerpts.
-The work defines its own vocabulary based on the initial materials, from the southern Brazilian guarânia to non-tonal writing.
+The String Quartet "O Campeão" (in two movements) dedicated to Brazilian master musician Hermeto Pascoal is featured in Tracks 3-6 in four excerpts.
+The work defines its own vocabulary based on the initial materials, from the southern Brazilian guarânia to non-tonal vocabularies.

 Scores and parts for these and other works listed on this page are available from the STORE Chamber Music subpage